-- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Basic > HomeCare > QoS or Advanced > QoS.

-3. If you already run a speed test and get the bandwidth value, just skip to step 4.
+- Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
+Go to Advanced > HomeCare > QoS. - 3.
+If you already run a speed test and get the bandwidth value, just skip to step 4.
 If not, click the edit button to set the total bandwidth.
 You can choose to run a speed test to get the value or manually enter the bandwidth provided by your internet service provider.